 "iPhone 15" Price and Release Date

 Apple could introduce a new storage tier at 2TB for the iPhone to make space for its increasingly demanding features like ProRes video.
 That could bring an iPhone's price dangerously close to $2,000.
-Also, "iPhone 15 Fold" will be sold as an ultra-premium model and likely start at around $1,499.
+Also, "iPhone 15 Fold" would be sold as an ultra-premium model and likely start at around $1,499.